 The only method that has been officially proven to work in DOMS cases is heating therapy.
 In 1995 research was done that proved that hot tub treatment cures the annoying sore feeling.
 Unfortunately, the study was small and did not have much funding – however, it scientifically proved that heat heals.

 Obviously, pain medications are most often used for DOMS or fresh injuries.
-However, let’s not forget that medications are known to have a lot of different side-effects.
-For example, some of them can’t be used for pregnant women or little kids.
+However, let’s not forget that medications have a lot of different side-effects.
+For example, some of them are not good for pregnant women or little kids.

 Another pain-killers’ problem is that you can’t take them chronically – like all drugs, pain medication can cause addiction.
 For example, one of the most popular pain drugs – acetaminophen – works good for short-term pain, but you have to be extremely careful with dosages – if you take too much, it will hurt your liver.

-Other drugs (like NSAIDs, for instance) are known for causing heart problems if the dose is higher than prescribed.
+Other drugs (like NSAIDs, for instance) can cause heart problems if the dose is too high.

 Heating therapy, on the other hand, doesn’t have these side-effects – of course, that does not mean that you don’t have to be careful with limiting the temperature and duration of heating.